-Some attacks, at first glance, seem like they should be labeled terrorism.
-But they're not.
+In many cases, the attacks, at first glance, seem like they should be labeled terrorism.
+But they’re not.

 Just a month ago Stephen Paddock smashed two windows on an upper floor at the Mandalay Bay Resort and Casino in Las Vegas and fired on thousands of people at a country music festival below.
 He killed 58 people in the worst mass shooting in modern American history.
 But neither President Trump nor investigators called that an act of terror.